mattfeltonma/azure-labs/app-gw-app-service-pe/README.md

-# Mediating traffic between Application Gateway and App Service Enabled for Private Endpoints
+# Mediation Pattern for Application Gateway and App Services

 ## Overview
 Organizations in regulated industries are typically required to mediate and inspect traffic between users and applications when the application provides access to sensitive data.
 For web-based traffic mediation and inspect can sometimes be satisifed with a combination of a WAF (Web Application Firewall) and virtual firewalls provided by public cloud providers, such as Network Security Groups in Microsoft Azure.
 While this is the preferred pattern due to its simplicity, the controls provided by a particular WAF and the challenges around the distributed nature of Network Security Group Flow Logs may not be sufficient for some organizations.
 In those instances there is typically a desire to insert a security appliance in the middle of the communication path to provide centralized logging and additional security controls and IDS/IPS capabilities that may not be available in the WAF being used by the organization.

 Using a hub and spoke architecture, this lab environment demonstrates a pattern where a publicly-facing Application Gateway exposes an application running in a multi-tenant Azure App Service Plan which has been configured with a [Private Endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview) and [Regional VNet (Virtual Network) Integration](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet#regional-vnet-integration).
-Routing and SNAT has been configured so that traffic between the Application Gateway and App Service Private Endpoint is mediated and optionally inspected by an [Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features) instance.
+Routing and SNAT has been configured so that traffic between the Application Gateway and App Service Private Endpoint is mediated and by an [Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features) instance.

 In addition to the above, the lab comes with the following features:

 1. A [simple Python Web App](https://github.com/mattfeltonma/python-sample-web-app) deployed to App Services which pulls data from two public APIs.
 One API returns the current time and the other API returns a random quote from the greatest TV show of all time, Breaking Bad.
 2. Azure Firewall is configured to send logs to a Log Analytics Workspace.
 3. Windows Server 2019 VM instance deployed with Azure CLI, Az PowerShell, Visual Studio Code, Google Chrome, and Windows RSAT (Remote Server Administration Tools).
-4. Centralized Key Vault behind a private endpoint containing the username and password configured for the Windows Server 2019 VM.
+4. Centralized Key Vault behind a private endpoint containing the username and password configured for the Windows Server 2019 VM and the certificate served up by the Application Gateway.
-5. Workload Key Vault behind a private endpoint that can be used to store the Application Gateway certificate for the App Service.
-6. [Application Gateway is configured with a User-Assigned Managed Identity](https://docs.microsoft.com/en-us/azure/application-gateway/key-vault-certs) which has been granted appropriate permissions to access certificates stored in the workload Key Vault instance.
+5. [Application Gateway is configured with a User-Assigned Managed Identity](https://docs.microsoft.com/en-us/azure/application-gateway/key-vault-certs) which has been granted appropriate permissions to access certificates stored in the workload Key Vault instance.
-7. Uses the support for ]wildcard certificates currently in preview](https://docs.microsoft.com/en-us/azure/application-gateway/multiple-site-overview#wildcard-host-names-in-listener-preview) for Application Gateway.
+7. Uses the support for [wildcard certificates currently in preview](https://docs.microsoft.com/en-us/azure/application-gateway/multiple-site-overview#wildcard-host-names-in-listener-preview) for Application Gateway.

 ![lab image](https://github.com/mattfeltonma/azure-labs/blob/master/app-gw-app-service-pe/images/app-gw-app-svc-pe.png)